fakuivan/orvibo-gynoid-zigbee-hub-hack/README.md

   upgrade mechanism.
 * Complete readme :P
 * Add command to stop init process and install the mod from scratch.
+* Allow for serialgateway to listen on localhost, that way SSH can be used to secure communications between HA and the ZigBee MCU

 ## Resources